April 19, 2026

 Almohad_Masmuda_tribes

-An attempt by the Almoravid rulers to smash the movement led Ibn Tumart to move in 1125 from his birthplace to an even more inaccessible mountain village, Tinmel.
-For the next 5 years he recruited the bulk of his warrior disciples, and organized them into an obedient and disciplined fighting force.
-He launched a military campaign against Marrakesh in 1130, but he was defeated.
+An attempt by the Almoravid rulers to crush the movement prompted Ibn Tumart to move in 1122–1124 from his home region to a remote mountain village, Tinmel (Tin Mal).
+For the next five years he recruited the bulk of his warrior disciples and organized them into an obedient and disciplined fighting force.
+In 1130 he launched a major military campaign against Marrakesh, but his forces, unaccustomed to siege warfare and fighting on the plains, were defeated.
+Shortly thereafter, Ibn Tumart fell ill and died in August 1130, only a few months after the disastrous defeat at al-Buhayra.
+His followers initially concealed his death for some time in order to preserve the cohesion of the movement.

 Source: